EntEthAlliance/dlt-interop/README.md

 When raising an issue, this is handled by the template, but if a comment requires an equivalent commitment, the agreement MUST be signed or the comment will be quarantined.

-The Working Group will consider the issues raised, reply in the public issue as they make progress or request clarification, and explain their resolution and the outcome of each issue.
-The group **MAY** invite individuals who have raised issues to participate in a discussion.
-Any member of EEA is automatically entitled to participate in the Working Group.